benbahrenburg/benCoding.AlarmManager/README.md

 alarmManager.addAlarmService({
 	//The full name for the service to be called.
 Find this in your AndroidManifest.xml Titanium creates service:'com.appworkbench.alarmtest.TestserviceService',
-	minute:2 //Set the number of minutes until the alarm should go off }); var ew5 = Ti.UI.createAlertDialog({
+	minute:2, //Set the number of minutes until the alarm should go off
+	customData: JSON.stringify(['item1','item2']) // pass JSON string to service
+	// use JSON.parse(Ti.Android.currentService.getIntent().getStringExtra('customData')) to get the JSON inside the service }); var ew5 = Ti.UI.createAlertDialog({
 	title:'Info', message:"The Service provided will be started in about 2 minutes",